paulsteele/aider-conventions/general/default.md

 * Prefer creating pure functions and aim for functional design
 * Prefer dependency injection when possible
 * When fixing or writing tests you are not allowed to simply hardcode a response, you did it incorrectly if the code under test wasn't tested.
+* You are not allowed to repeat yourself when making functionality.
+You should refactor code to share common components if you run into issues.
+* Actively consider if there is dead code that should be removed when making changes.